Emergency Dentistry — Coatesville, PA

 - Step 1: Call our dental office right away!
 We’ll schedule you for a same-day emergency appointment and walk you through how to manage your emergency until you can reach us.

-- Step 2: When you arrive, your Thorndale emergency dentist Dr. Simeone will see you right away.
+- Step 2: When you arrive, your Coatesville emergency dentist Dr. Simeone will see you right away.
 He’ll focus on evaluating your condition and providing any necessary pain relief.

 - Step 3: Simeone will review his findings with you and fully explain your treatment options, including their estimated length and price.
 He’ll work with you to put together a treatment plan that works for your specific situation.